dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-okay so there's there's two things one is the languages that use and the other is the techniques you use okay and so there's a lot of training you've got to
+okay so there's two things one is the languages that use and the other is the techniques you use okay and so there's a lot of training you've got to